- 8110 School Building Safety

 Generally, the required testing will be conducted at or prior to the time of employment and randomly throughout the school year.
 However, drivers are subject to additional testing under federal regulations when a supervisor has a reasonable suspicion that a driver has engaged in prohibited alcohol or controlled substance use; after certain accidents; prior to return to duty when the driver has been found to violate district policy and federal regulations; and after the driver’s return to duty.

-In accordance with federal and state law, a driver may not drive if he or she:
+In accordance with federal and state law, drivers may not drive if they:

-2. uses or is under the influence of alcohol or a controlled substance that is not lawfully prescribed within six hours or less before duty;
+- use or are under the influence of alcohol or a controlled substance that is not lawfully prescribed within six hours or less before duty;

-3. has an alcohol concentration of 0.02 or higher, or tests positive for a controlled substance; or
+- have an alcohol concentration of 0.02 or higher, or test positive for a controlled substance; or

-Also, no driver shall use alcohol after being involved in an accident in which there was a fatality or in which the driver was cited for a moving violation and a vehicle was towed from the scene or an injury was treated away from the scene until he/she has been tested or 8 hours have passed, whichever occurs first.
+Also, no driver is permitted to use alcohol after being involved in an accident in which there was a fatality or in which the driver was cited for a moving violation and a vehicle was towed from the scene or an injury was treated away from the scene until they have been tested or 8 hours have passed, whichever occurs first.